AleksSilber/Wolt-test-task/README.md

 ## Project Running

-When all of the above was made, it is time to look at the project.
+If all of the criterias above were made, it is time to look at the project.
 To start the work you can use the command:

 ```bash